-Protein Folding A protein is a long chain of aminoacids.
-The protein chain is not straight but it is folded in a way that minimizes the potential energy.
-Our goal is to calculate how the protein will fold itself.
-In this exercise we will therefore consider a simple model of protein folding in which aminoacids are either hydrophobic or hydrophilic.
-Hydrophobic aminoacids tend to clump together.
+Protein Folding A protein is a long chain of amino acids.
+The protein chain is not straight, but it is folded in an intricate way that minimizes the potential energy.
+It would nice to be able to figure out how a protein will fold itself.
+In this exercise we will therefore consider a simple model of protein folding in which amino acids are either hydrophobic or hydrophilic.
+Hydrophobic amino acids tend to clump together.

-For simplicity, we can see the protein as a binary string in which ones correspond to hydrophobic aminoacids and zeros hydrophilic aminoacids.
-The string (protein) should then be folded into a two-dimensional square grid.
-The goal is to make the hydrophobic aminoacids stick together, i.e., to get as many ones as possible to be close to each other.
-Hence we have an optimization problem where the objective function is the number of pairs of ones that are next to each other in the grid (vertically or horizontally) without being next to each other in the string.
+For simplicity, we can see the protein as a binary string in which ones correspond to hydrophobic amino acids and zeros hydrophilic amino acids.
+The string (protein) should then be folded into a two-dimensional square lattice.
+The goal is to make the hydrophobic amino acids to stick together, that is to get as many ones as possible to be close to each other.
+So we have an optimization problem where the objective function is the number of pairs of ones that are next to each other in the grid (vertically or horizontally) without being next to each other in the string.

-You should design an algorithm using dynamic programming to construct an optimal accordion fold of a given protein string of length n.
-An accordion fold is a fold where the first string goes straight down, then goes straight up, then goes straight down, and so on.
-In such a fold, it can be observed that the vertical pairs of adjacent ones will always result in the string, so it's only horizontal pair of ones that contribute to the objective function.
+You will design an algorithm using dynamic programming to construct an optimal accordion fold of a given protein string of length n.
+An accordion fold is a fold where the first string is a stretch straight down, then goes straight up, then goes straight down, and so on.
+In such a fold, it can be observed that the vertical pairs of adjacent ones will always result in the string, so it's only horizontal couple of ones that contribute to the objective function.

-The following figure shows the string 001100010010010000001 of accordion fold in such a way that the objective function is 4.
+The following figure shows the string 001100010010000010010000001 of accordion weights in such a way that the objective function becomes 4.

-Problem definition PROTEIN ACCORDION FOLD:
+Definition of the problem PROTEIN ACCORDION FOLD: